Amir-Omidfar/ece239as/README.md

 # ece239as
-Thisis the final project repo for ece239 fall 20 "computational imaging".
+This is the final project repo for ece239 fall 20 "computational imaging".